Hyperhydrosis

 How does Botox stop Hyperhydrosis?

 Botulinum Toxin is a natural, purified protein with the ability to temporarily block the secretion of the chemical in the nervous system that is responsible for “turning on” the body’s sweat glands.
-By blocking, or interrupting, this chemical messenger, Botulinum Toxin “turns off” sweating at the area where it has been injected.
+By blocking or interrupting this chemical messenger, Botulinum Toxin “turns off” sweating at the area where it has been injected.

 What does a Hyperhydrosis treatment involve?